EndPointCorp/end-point-blog/2013/03/06/data-binding-in-web-applications.html.md

 Navigating through some of the oldest web-dev articles, we still can feel the pain of manipulating the DOM, the-vanilla-way and creating ever so clever hacks to make the code work on all of the web browsers.

 Then, the JS-frameworks epidemy started to disseminate.
-As web developers—we started to have some powerful tools.
+As web developers—​we started to have some powerful tools.
 The productivity of average nerdy Joe raised immediately as he started using Prototype.js, Mootools or jQuery.

 ### Evolution of UI programming for browsers

-And so was the start of our global evolution, towards making the Web—our main means of interacting with *users*.
+And so was the start of our global evolution, towards making the Web—​our main means of interacting with *users*.
 Few with big enough imagination were already seeing HTML, CSS & JS as the future standard of creating user interfaces for data-rich applications.
-Of course, there were toolkits like ExtJS which aimed at nothing but this—but who would have known back then, that we will be able to build apps for **smartphones** the way we are building ones for the web?
+Of course, there were toolkits like ExtJS which aimed at nothing but this—​but who would have known back then, that we will be able to build apps for **smartphones** the way we are building ones for the web?

-I have my little observation in life — all *hot stuff* in the world of technology, has their *phases*..
+I have my little observation in life —​ all *hot stuff* in the world of technology, has their *phases*..
 That is:

 - they don’t exist, but the problems they solve do and they are **painful**
 - they show up, and there is massive excitement
 - people discover new pains brought on by these solutions
 - next pain and the beginning of the “next big thing”

-At the beginning it was painful to write all the *vanilla* JS code without shooting yourself in your own foot (well let’s just say it—JS is Pandora’s Box of pain).
+At the beginning it was painful to write all the *vanilla* JS code without shooting yourself in your own foot (well let’s just say it—​JS is Pandora’s Box of pain).
 Then you realize you’ve got your sweet & cool jQuery with which you can rapidly impress your boss/clients/friends.

-Your next surprise is that jQuery isn’t enough—ever wondered why frameworks like Backbone.js were created?
+Your next surprise is that jQuery isn’t enough—​ever wondered why frameworks like Backbone.js were created?

 ### Data binding

 Here is the challenge for you: write GMail web interface clone using **just** jQuery.
-Here is the spoiler: you’d get lost in managing your app’s *state*—and syncing UI to reflect it.
-In fact—even small *todo* app in vanilla jQuery could end up being quite complicated.
+Here is the spoiler: you’d get lost in managing your app’s *state*—​and syncing UI to reflect it.
+In fact—​even small *todo* app in vanilla jQuery could end up being quite complicated.
 That’s just not the way other folks are dealing with UI programming.
-A long time ago they were—but they got smarter.
+A long time ago they were—​but they got smarter.
 We can learn from their mistakes.

 When I was beginning my journey into the world of professional programming, I was given a job of creating small business app with C# and Windows Forms.
 Despite the fact that in the world of desktop apps you have to be mindful of much more things than in the web/browsers world (like updating your UI only on the main thread), the whole experience was pretty much the same as with vanilla jQuery: